mattcroat/redesign/posts/svelte-headless-ui/svelte-headless-ui.md

 # Svelte Headless UI Component Library

+{% embed src="https://www.youtube.com/embed/7mE1UbRwU3w" title="Svelte Headless UI Component Library" %}

 ## Table of Contents

-## Introduction
+## What is a headless UI component library?

-At the end of this post you're going to learn how to make a custom select menu using Svelte Headless UI.
+At the end of this post you're going to learn how to make a custom `<select>` menu using the Svelte Headless UI component library.

 {% img src="listbox.webp" alt="Custom drop down menu showing anime options" %}

-## Svelte Headless UI

 You might be used to using a component library like [Material UI](https://sveltematerialui.com/) or any other which is great if you enjoy it but you can find yourself fighting against it's opinions.